Upcoming planned works

 Please use alternative routes where possible.

-Work hours are from Monday to Friday, between 7 am and 5 pm.
+- Work hours will be Monday to Friday, from 7 am to 5pm

 Flood restoration.
 Road patching.
 Commencing in May, between Bald Mountain Road and Vidler Road.
 Work hours between 8am and 4pm.
 Traffic controllers operating.
 Expect minor delays.